© Sydney Theatre School | Sydney Theatre Management Pty Ltd.

 A: The fees for all courses are listed on the STUDENT FEES pdf document which can be found on the RESOURCES page of our website.

 A: Yes.
-The full-time Advanced Diploma of Arts (Acting) courses has VET FEE HELP available to eligible students.
+The full-time Diploma and Advanced Diploma of Arts (Acting) courses has VET FEE HELP available to eligible students.
 This course will also qualify some students for AUSTUDY or YOUTH ALLOWANCE payments (subject to meeting income and certain other criteria).
 The one year part-time Foundation course does not have VET Fee Help eligibility.

 A: No. Our courses do not qualify participants for a student visa, however if you hold another visa such as a tourist or working holiday visa it may not affect your visa conditions.
 For information on visa go to www.immi.gov.au.